CDLUC3/docker-tutorial/README.md

 [Session 2](session2/)

 ## Part 3: Using Docker in common tools
-Using Docker Containters in existing tools and services
+Using Docker Containters in existing tools and services (time permitting)

 [Session 3](session3/)